ExamSoft Info for The Day of Exams

 Once in the exam room, all Examsoft/SofTest users should follow the instructions on the gold SofTest Exam Instructions sheet available in the front of each exam room.
 Laptop users must be at the SofTest Notice screen with the Red Stop signs 10 minutes before the exam start time.
 At that time the exam assistants will begin reading the instructions.

 For Unscheduled Exams only, students in the exam room with a last minute laptop/software problem, who have not yet opened their exam envelope or otherwise begun their exam, may choose to return at another time when unscheduled exams are offered, to take this exam.
 However, please note that this postponement cannot extend beyond the official exam period, nor can it be a reason to postpone or change any of your other exams.
-In this situation, an exam assistant will verify that your exam envelope is unopened, and will return the envelope and signature sheet to the Registrar’s Office.
+In this situation, an exam assistant will verify that your exam envelope is unopened, and will return the envelope and signature sheet to the Office of Student Life.
 Students are then responsible for resolving their laptop problem, renting or borrowing a different laptop, or deciding to handwrite any remaining exams.

 It is your responsibility to be sure your computer is in excellent working order and to be fully familiar with your equipment as well as with the ExamSoft/SofTest program by following all instructions provided by ExamSoft/SofTest on their website and taking the Mock Exam periodically.
-It is also your responsibility to follow all system set-up procedures and download deadlines provided by the Office of the Registrar.
+It is also your responsibility to follow all system set-up procedures and download deadlines provided by the Office of Student Life.
 Taking an exam on a laptop is ultimately done at the student's own risk.
 If you are aware of a possible laptop problem before you arrive to take your exam, you should make alternate arrangements to rent or borrow a different laptop, or plan on handwriting your exam.
 The law school staff and ExamSoft/SofTest support will do everything within a limited timeframe to assist a student with a problem, and will deal with any serious difficulties in a fair manner.

 Do not open your exam file before the day of the exam at which time the Exam Assistant will give you the instructions.